conda/conda/docs/source/dev-guide/deep-dive-install.md

 The important bits are:

-* A channel contains one or more platform-specific directories (`linux-64`, `osx-64`, etc), plus a platform-agnostic directory called `noarch`.
-In `conda` jargon, these are also referred as channel _subdirs_.
+* A channel contains one or more platform-specific directories (`linux-64`, `osx-64`, etc.), plus a platform-agnostic directory called `noarch`.
+In `conda` jargon, these are also referred to as channel _subdirs_.
 Officially, the `noarch` subdirectory is enough to make it a `conda` channel; e.g. no platform subdirectory is necessary.
-* Each _subdir_ contains, at least, a `repodata.json` file: a gigantic dictionary with _all_ the metadata for each package available on that platform.
+* Each _subdir_ contains at least a `repodata.json` file: a gigantic dictionary with _all_ the metadata for each package available on that platform.
 * In most cases, the same subdirs also contain the `*.tar.bz2` files for each of the published packages.
 This is what `conda` downloads and extracts once solving is complete.
 The anatomy